michael-s-yao/michael-s-yao.github.io/index.md

 Welcome to my teaching page!
 Here is a repository of different learning modules geared towards high school students and college students enrolled in intro classes.
 Click on a topic below to get started.

-To learn more about college and medical school admissions advising, click [here](/advising/).
+To visit my personal website and learn more about me, click [here](https://michaelsyao.com).

 <div class="row">
   <a href="#java"><div class="column">